uikit/uikit-site/docs/pages/grid.md

 ## Match height

-To match the height of grid cells, add the `.uk-grid-match` class as a CSS only solution.
-This automatically selects the direct child of each cell.
+Thanks to flexbox, the height of grid cells match automatically.
+To match the height of the direct child of each cell, add the `.uk-grid-match` class as a CSS only solution.
+For example this is needed to match the height of cards from the [Card component](card.md).

 ```html
 <div class="uk-grid-match" uk-grid>....</div>